 Not unlike op.33/3, op.39/6 begins with ascending parallel scales in the bass.
 These appear even more threatening / dangerous than the ones in op.33/3, yet entirely controlled in the articulation.
 However, that’s episodic, mostly the beginning and the ending of the piece.
 This contrasts with the initially volatile, titillating figures in the (leggiero) descant, later reminding of a chattering flock of gnomes.

 7. Étude-tableau in C minor, op.39/7

 This is a true piece for Kholodenko, the sound / keyboard magician!
 He managed to make dissonant, erratic blocks sound harmonious: a marvelous interplay of tension and relaxation.
-This continued in the poco meno mosso part with its long melodic arches, which are superimposed to chains of staccato chords, diligently stepping forward, without apparent harmonic goal / target.
-Towards the end, these staccato chords build up to an impressive ff climax—just to calm down again, diluting, making the piece end in ppp silence.
+This continued in the poco meno mosso part with its long melodic arches.
+These are superimposed to chains of staccato chords, diligently stepping forward, without apparent harmonic goal / target.
+Towards the end, these staccato chords build up to an impressive ff climax.
+And all just to calm down again, diluting, making the piece end in ppp silence.

 8. Étude-tableau in D minor, op.39/8

 To me, this piece felt like serene spring atmosphere.
 Or maybe the wind playing in leaves, intermittently freshening up to a vivid breeze.
 A rich painting with light and shadow.

 The culmination of op.39 is in the last piece, with its flashing chord chains.
 Vadym Kholodenko had full control over his keyboard touch, even in the strongest ff.
 For sure, it’s very virtuosic music!
 Even though Kholodenko makes the listener forget about the technical challenges!
 However, despite the technical demands, Kholodenko managed to play out the lyrical, pictorial, atmospheric aspects, too.
 He did so truly in the sense of a study-picture!